Software Testing Fundamentals Training (24 Blogs)

 2 / 5 Blog from Software Testing Types

-Today’s world of technology is completely dominated by machines, and their behavior is controlled by the software powering it.
+Machines completely dominate today’s world of technology, and their behavior is controlled by the software powering it.
 Software testing provides the solution to all our worries about machines behaving the exact way we want them to.
 This article will provide in-depth knowledge about the different Software Testing Models in the following sequence:

-Software Testing is an integral part of the software development life cycle.
-There are different models or approaches you can use in the software development process where each model has its own advantages and disadvantages.
-So, You must choose a particular model depending on the project deliverables and complexity of the project.
+Software testing models are structured methodologies used to plan, organize, and execute testing processes throughout the software development lifecycle.
+Different models or approaches can be used in the software development process, each with its own advantages and disadvantages.
+So, you must choose a particular model depending on the project’s deliverables and complexity.

-This is the most basic software development life cycle process which is followed broadly in the industry.
-In this model, the developers follow a sequence of processes downwards towards the ultimate goal.
-It is like a waterfall where there are various phases involved.
+This is the most basic software development life cycle process, which is broadly followed in the industry.
+In this model, developers follow a sequence of processes downwards towards the ultimate goal.
+It is like a waterfall, with various phases involved.

-Waterfall model - software testing models - edurekaThe different phases in the waterfall model are:
+Waterfall ModelThe different phases in the waterfall model are:

 • Requirement Analysis